 The Company has a duty of care to investigate any complaints where there is a reasonable (risk) of repeated inappropriate behaviour towards the complainant or towards any other employee which would impact on their wellbeing or safety.
 Where an employee would like their complaint to remain confidential, the Company will endeavour to comply with this request and, where possible, conduct an investigation taking passive and non-identifiable steps to manage the inappropriate behaviour.

-Victimisation may occur when the employee lodging a complaint is subject to unfavourable treatment as the result of lodging the complaint.
+Avoidance of Victimisation Victimisation may occur when the employee lodging a complaint is subject to unfavourable treatment as the result of lodging the complaint.
 All necessary steps must be taken to ensure that all parties involved in a grievance procedure are not victimised or made to feel victimised.

 Any form of victimisation cited throughout the grievance procedure will not be tolerated.
 Incidents of victimisation will be treated as seriously as the original behaviour, which gave rise to the grievance.

-All parties involved in the grievance procedure will have the opportunity to respond to any allegations that emanate from the grievance procedure.
+Impartiality All parties involved in the grievance procedure will have the opportunity to respond to any allegations that emanate from the grievance procedure.

 All parties involved reserve the right to seek support from a personal adviser throughout any stage of the grievance procedure.